Classical combinations of quantum states for solving banded circulant linear systems: Hybrid algorithm and quantum circuit implementation

 We use the phase gate $P$, whose matrix form is

 where the parameter $\theta$ is the rotation angle.
 We note that $\omega^0 = 1$.
 Hence $\Lambda$ can be written as the tensor product of $P(\theta)$ gates as follows:

-The implementation of $\Lambda$ is then as illustrated in Figure~\ref{figIncrementor}.
-We note that this is the non-controlled version of the quantum adder circuit proposed by \citet{draper2000addition}.
+The implementation of $\Lambda$ is then as illustrated in \cref{figIncrementor}.
+We note that this structure is similar to the quantum adder proposed by~\citet{beauregard2003circuit} as a non-controlled version of Draper's adder circuit~\citep{draper2000addition}.
 The number of gates for this implementation is equal to the qubit number $n$.

 We note that for $m\in \mathbb{Z}$, $Q^m$ has eigendecomposition $F^{-1}\Lambda^mF$.
 Further note that the powers of phase operations are phase operations with multiplied rotation angles, that is, $P(\theta)^m = P(m\theta)$.
-As $\Lambda$ can be decomposed into a tensor product of phase gates, we can simply implement $\Lambda^m$ with the same gate, but with the angles multiplied by $m$, as shown in Figure~\ref{figIncrementorPower}.
+As $\Lambda$ can be decomposed into a tensor product of phase gates, we can simply implement $\Lambda^m$ with the same gate, but with the angles multiplied by $m$, as shown in \cref{figIncrementorPower}.
 Observe that the implemented quantum circuit is independent of $m$ and only depends on the depth of the QFT implementation.